CAPP30370-SP15/materials/syllabus.md

 | F | 0-64.99 |

 Office hours will be held at the end of each class.
 Other times may be scheduled upon request.

+## Assignments

+Reading and project assignments are available [in the Assignments repo](https://github.com/CAPP30370-SP15/Assignments).

+## Important Dates
+- Last class April 28
+- Exam date: TBD.
+There will not be an exam, so the final exam time-slot will be used as a help session.
+The final project is due by 11:30 PM the same day as the exam.
+Finals, like projects will be stored in your GitHub repository.
+Any commits made after the 11:30 PM deadline will **NOT** be counted.